POWER the JESUS WAY

 The image of the wounded Lamb in chapter five, unlike the towering figure of chapter one, stands not in the local church, but at the center of the universe, next to God’s throne.
 All creation, from the people of God to “every creature in heaven and on earth and under the earth and in the sea” (5:13), are in this scene, standing in ever larger concentric circles that move out from the throne.
 At the center of it all stands Jesus, looking like a lamb that has been slaughtered.
 In the church, he exercises power in the form of not-to-be-messed-with authority.
 In the world, he exercises power through humility and vulnerability.
 Indeed, he is the “gentle Jesus, meek and mild,” to whom I was taught to pray as a child.

 It’s challenging to visualize power, not as a dragon or beast or lion, but as a wounded lamb.
 But this is the kind of power Jesus wields.
 And it works.
 The Bible forces us to rethink the meaning of power.
 It may not be what we know or even want, but it’s this seemingly weak, vulnerable figure who brings down the world’s powerful from their thrones and lifts up the lowly (Luke 1:52).
 No one, not even in Bible times, considers a lamb, especially a wounded lamb a symbol of power.
 It’s this seeming weak image that God chooses to pit against the dragon.
-This isn’t what we’d choose to defeat enemies who attack us with heavy weapons or people who disagree with our issues and theologies.
+This isn’t what we’d choose to defeat enemies who attack us with heavy weapons or people who disagree with our issues and theologies and politics.
 But the wounded Lamb, Jesus, is God’s choice.
 His way is one of peace, humility, compassion, truth.
 He conquers through love and gentleness, not force and violence.

 How should we then live?